MindTheGap-ERC/CarboKitten.jl/docs/src/submarine-transport.md

 using HDF5
 using Printf

-using .Iterators: drop, peel, partition, map, take
+using .Iterators: drop, peel, partition, map, take, product
 <<cat-facies>>
 <<cat-input>>
 <<cat-state>>